-Thomas was nominated by Global Competition Review in February 2018 as “Lawyer of the Year under 40” (votes ongoing).
+In 2018, Thomas was nominated by Global Competition Review as “Lawyer of the Year under 40”.

 Thomas teaches at Sciences Po Paris.
 He is also an active member of the competition community in France, being a member of APDC (Association des Praticiens du Droit de la Concurrence) and AFEC (Association Française d’Etude de la Concurrence).